hjdhjd/homebridge-unifi-protect/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Support Request
 about: Report a bug or request help.
-Please read the documentation first, especially the Feature Options and Troubleshooting pages.
+Please read the documentation first, especially the Feature Options and Troubleshooting pages **before** creating a support request.
 title: ''
 assignees: ''